 How Can I Get A Copy Of My Medical Records?

 You are entitled to a copy of your medical records, even if your medical bills are unpaid.
 Contact your physician to ask for a copy of your records.

 Resolving a medical malpractice lawsuit can take several months to several years.
-An expert attorney will review your case and fight on your behalf for a fair settlement.
+An experienced attorney will review your case and fight on your behalf for a fair settlement.

 Experienced Leader in Immigration and Injury Law

 Bradford H. Bernstein, a second-generation leader at Law Offices of Spar & Bernstein, P.C., has helped over 100,000 clients with immigration and personal injury issues.
 Brad joined the firm in 1993, became a partner in 1997, and assumed leadership in 2000 after Harry Spar retired.View Brad's Bio